JuanJoseGonGi/icursive-nerd-font/README.md

 In order to avoid copyright infringement, I cannot directly distribute the binary files of some fonts.
 However, if you encounter problems during the build process, [email me](mailto:sainnhe@gmail.com) and I will send you the font files that have been built.

 For Arch Linux users, you can directly install all these fonts from [my repository](https://repo.sainnhe.dev/archlinux/).
+All these fonts are in a package group named `icursive-nerd-fonts`, so simply add this repository and install them via `pacman -S icursive-nerd-fonts`.

 ### Build